Mary Rutnam

-Mary Rutnam (née Irwin; 2 June 1873 – 1962) was a Canadian doctor, gynaecologist, suffragist, and pioneer of women's rights in Sri Lanka.
+Mary Helen Rutnam (née Irwin; 2 June 1873 – 1962) was a Canadian doctor, gynaecologist, suffragist, and pioneer of women's rights in Sri Lanka.
 She became nationally recognised for her work in women's health and health education, birth control, prisoners' rights, and the temperance movement.

 Early life and education

 Mary Helen Irwin was born on 2 June 1873 in Elora, Ontario, Canada.
 Her family were Presbyterian.
 She attended school in Kincardine, and qualified as a doctor at the Women's Medical College at Trinity College, Toronto.
 Following graduation, she applied to undertake missionary work in Asia for the American Board of Commissioners for Foreign Missions, completing training in New York in 1896.
 While there, she met and married Samuel Christmas Kanaga Rutnam.